The Constitution Education Fund awards scholarships to young Australians interested in civics and citizenship.

-These awards are offered annually to students who possess high academic excellence and skill and who are interested in civics education.
-Applicants are selected in November/December each year.
-As CEFA Scholarships become available they will be advertised in this section of the CEFA website.
+These awards are offered to undergraduate students who possess high academic excellence and skill and who are interested in constitutional education.
+As The Constitution Education Fund scholarships become available they will be advertised in this section of the CEFA website.

-Former CEFA scholars have gone on to hold many prestigious positions in the community, government and private sector both within Australia and internationally.
+Former The Constitution Education Fund scholars have gone on to hold many prestigious positions in the community, government and private sector both within Australia and internationally.

-It was a bright day for CEFA in November 2004 when Alexandra Mills was offered a Research Scholarship.
-Her significant dedication to CEFA’s aims and objectives were an inspiration to fellow research scholars.
+It was a bright day for The Constitution Education Fund in November 2004 when Alexandra Mills was offered a Research Scholarship.
+Her significant dedication to The Constitution Education Fund's aims and objectives were an inspiration to fellow research scholars.
 Her scholarship allowed her to engage in a number of developmental, administrative and research duties during the course of the three years she was involved with the organisation.
 Alexandra was responsible for coordinating the event planning and curriculum formation for the Governor-General’s “Democracy in Schools” program, which culminated in a 2-day excursion to Canberra with over 50 primary school students and teachers to meet the Governor-General.
 She also coordinated the event planning for the Governor-General’s Essay Competition Award Ceremonies from 2005-2007.

-When asked about what a CEFA Research Scholarship offered her; Alexandra responded that it gave “so many valuable opportunities and hands-on experience” that could not be obtained so easily elsewhere.
+When asked about what a Constitution Education Fund Research Scholarship offered her; Alexandra responded that it gave “so many valuable opportunities and hands-on experience” that could not be obtained so easily elsewhere.
 Alexandra recently completed her Bachelor of Arts in Psychology and English Literature at Sydney University.
-Since moving on from CEFA in June 2007, she is working as the Executive Assistant to the Production Executives of the Seven Network Australia.
+Since moving on from The Constitution Education Fund in June 2007, she is working as the Executive Assistant to the Production Executives of the Seven Network Australia.

 Robert Hoyles was offered a Research Scholarship in late 2005.
-During his time at CEFA, he assisted in writing essay questions for the 2006 and 2007 Governor-General’s Undergraduate Essay Competition.
+During his time at The Constitution Education Fund, he assisted in writing essay questions for the 2006 and 2007 Governor-General’s Undergraduate Essay Competition.
 He was also responsible for the development of the inaugural First Voter competition, run in Queensland, which encouraged young Australians to engage in civic and political matters.
-He developed CEFA’s early relationship with the Legacy Junior Public Speaking Competition and with the Parliamentary Clubs program, for which CEFA still provide continuing support.
-He had the opportunity to represent CEFA at meetings in both Brisbane and Canberra during this period.
+He developed CEFA’s early relationship with the Legacy Junior Public Speaking Competition and with the Parliamentary Clubs program, for which The Constitution Education Fund still provide continuing support.
+He had the opportunity to represent The Constitution Education Fund at meetings in both Brisbane and Canberra during this period.

 Mariam Hussein was offered a Research Scholarship in late 2005 and was heavily involved with the organisation until late 2006.
-During her time with CEFA, Mariam was instrumental in coordinating CEFA’s submission to the Joint Standing Committee on Electoral Matters in relation to their inquiry into Civics and Electoral Education.
-She also represented CEFA’s interests in person at a committee hearing at Parliament House in Canberra.
-Mariam also represented CEFA at the Victorian YMCA Youth Parliament, which CEFA assisted with sponsorship in 2006.
+During her time with The Constitution Education Fund, Mariam was instrumental in coordinating The Constitution Education Fund's submission to the Joint Standing Committee on Electoral Matters in relation to their inquiry into Civics and Electoral Education.
+She also represented The Constitution Education Fund's interests in person at a committee hearing at Parliament House in Canberra.
+Mariam also represented The Constitution Education Fund at the Victorian YMCA Youth Parliament, which The Constitution Education Fund assisted with sponsorship in 2006.
 She was instrumental in the drafting of the Governor-General’s Undergraduate Essay Competition Questions in 2006.

 In 2007, Mariam worked as a Paralegal with Justin Lewis & Co.
 Lawyers and as a Student Researcher for Associate Professor Steven Freeland of the University of Western Sydney Law School.
 She was then appointed as Deputy Associate to Federal Magistrate Orchiston, based in Sydney.
 Mariam graduated from her Bachelor of Laws (UWS) in 2008 and undertook her Graduate Diploma in Legal Practice at the College of Law.
 She was admitted as a lawyer in the NSW Supreme Court in July 2008.
 Currently, she is the National Legal Adviser for Toyota Material Handling Australia.

-Shortly after dedicatedly volunteering at CEFA, Farah was offered a CEFA research scholarship in December 2006 which gave her the opportunity to engage in a civics related research, administrative and Public Relation tasks.
+Shortly after dedicatedly volunteering at The Constitution Education Fund, Farah was offered a research scholarship in December 2006 which gave her the opportunity to engage in a civics related research, administrative and Public Relation tasks.
 She was particularly responsible for coordinating the 2007 Governor-General’s Undergraduate Essay Competition, where she played an important role in organising the prestigious judging panel and in marketing the competition nationally across various Australian university faculties.

 Farah also coordinated part of the events planning for the 2007 Legacy Junior Public Speaking Award (LJPSA) State Semi-Final competition at Parliament House, which involved over 100 high school students, teachers and special guests.
-Farah also represented CEFA’s interests at the 2007 public speaking and debating Adjudicators Training Day held by the NSW Department of Education and Training (DET) Arts Unit in Sydney.
+Farah also represented The Constitution Education Fund's interests at the 2007 public speaking and debating Adjudicators Training Day held by the NSW Department of Education and Training (DET) Arts Unit in Sydney.

-Since her time with CEFA she has gained particular interest in public speaking and debating and worked as an Adjudicator with the NSW DET Arts Unit.
+Since her time with The Constitution Education Fund she has gained particular interest in public speaking and debating and worked as an Adjudicator with the NSW DET Arts Unit.
 She also gained an a greater interest in community and youth programs and was one of the participants selected to represent Australia at the 16th International Youth Leadership Conference in Prague, Czech Republic in July 2008.

 Farah has graduated from a Bachelor of Communication Studies and a Bachelor of Laws from the University of Western Sydney.
 Currently Farah is working at the Legal Aid Commission of NSW as a Legal Support Officer and is completing her Graduate Diploma in Legal Practice at the College of Law in order to be admitted as a solicitor.